simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### Twitter embedded tweets

 On the internet you see the Twitter widget being used a lot.
-But is it needed to send the data of your visitors to Twitter when they just want to see a tweet?
+But is it needed to send the data from your visitors to Twitter when they just want to see a tweet?
 A screenshot works just fine:

 <a href="https://twitter.com/SimpleAnalytic/status/1262318675283128322">
   <img loading="lazy" class="border" style="margin: 1rem auto; width: 450px;" src="/images/2020-privacy-tips/twitter-embed.jpg" alt="Embedded tweet" />